 When children are diagnosed with cancer, parents often ask their doctors, “How did this happen?
 Did the environment have something to do with it?”

 Childhood Cancer & the Environment has been developed to help pediatric health care providers answer questions from parents and caregivers about environmental influences on childhood cancers, including leukemia.
 The Pediatric Environmental Health Specialty Unit Network (PEHSU) and the Western States PEHSU (WSPEHSU) head up the new project.
+Check out the program’s overview of accomplishments for 2022-2023 here.

 Environmental hazards and childhood cancers